 - CR1.1.
 The arena is defined as the roped or fenced off area within which the games are played and the marked area is situated. - CR1.2.
 The marked area is inside the arena.
 It contains the necessary markings for the games. - CR1.3.
 The playing area is inside the marked area and is contained within the four corner flags.
 If knocked over, these corner flags must be replaced.
 Any infringement incurs elimination. - CR1.4.
-The arena should be marked out in accordance with the diagram shown in figure 1.
-Bending poles have a 15cm diameter mark, other equipment a 40cm mark.
-Variations may be necessary due to the size of the arena available or the number of teams competing.
-Any variations to this or to the games equipment should be announced by the referee at the briefing. - CR1.5.
-Any equipment knocked over or moved beyond its mark by a rider or a pony, which needs to be replaced, needs to be done so inside or touching the marking.
-Any infringement incurs elimination. - CR1.6.
-Should markings become obliterated, then the referee's decision on the position of equipment is final. - CR1.7.
-No rider and pony may cross the Penalty Line to enter the Penalty Box once the race has started unless they are the next pony and rider to take part in the game or they are returning to the playing area or Penalty Box to complete their part of the game.
+The arena must be marked out in accordance with the diagram shown.
+This is the standard arena size and layout.
+Individuals may be run in an arena of shorter length (shown to the right of the diagram).
+Bending poles have a 15cm diameter mark, and other equipment a 40cm mark.
+For arenas of shorter length, short arena games are permitted (see separate appendix).

+Variations may be necessary due to the size of the arena available, venue specific circumstances or the number of teams competing to enhance safety.
+Any variations to this or to the games equipment must be announced by the referee at the briefing.